Sustainability, resilience and food security: research programme

 Campden BRI project 144035 (Jan 2018 – Dec 2019)

 There is a requirement for companies to comply with BRC Global Food Safety Standard 7 (Chapter 5.4) by minimising the risk of purchasing fraudulent or adulterated food raw materials and to ensure that all product descriptions and claims are legal, accurate and verified.
-In some situations testing of high risk raw materials and ingredients by using suitable tests will be needed.
-This project will use analytical screening approaches to show best practice for preparation and use of authenticity calibration.
+In some situations, testing of high risk raw materials and ingredients by using suitable tests will be needed.
+This project will demonstrate use of a simple handheld spectroscopy device for rapid raw material screening and provide information on best practise for generation of a spectral data used for calibrations.
+The project will also demonstrate alternate high-end tests used to investigate non-conforming materials identified by spectroscopy.

 Using spent brewery grain to create a high fibre food ingredient